OmerKonan/WindorwsBarcodeApp/README.md

-# WindorwsBarcodeApp
+# WindorwsBarcodeAppYou can add your barcode information to your database.

-You can add items on your database,your barcode information and when you need them you can search on time your informations or keep track of changes live.
+If you need them, you can search on the database for information saved between dates that you want, or you can keep track of changes live.

 You can add item type with 'Kod Ekle' button or delete it with 'Parca Kodu Sil' button.